cantonini-syd/ccna-packet-tracer-labs/README.md

 ## Why I built this

-I'm transitioning into network operations.
-Working through labs and writing up is how I'm building both the muscle memory for the CLI and the discipline of documenting changes the way I'd be expected to in a real NOC.
+I'm building a career in IT infrastructure and security.
+Working through labs and writing up each one is how I'm developing hands-on CLI skills and the habit of documenting changes clearly — both essential in any operations or engineering role.

 ## Lab index